 The Board seeks to maintain a balance of personnel representing geographic, gender, boarding, day girl, rural and urban interests.
 Usually a prospective Proprietor is unofficially approached to determine whether he/she has the time and willingness to serve as a Proprietor.
 If so, a curriculum vitae is then circulated among Board Members who vote on the appointment.
 However, any parent who is interested in either joining the Board of Proprietors, or promoting the candidature of another, is encouraged to advise a current Proprietor of such interest, and provide a CV in support.

-For further information, please contact Mike Wills, Board Chair.
+For further information, please contact Mike Brougham, Board Chair.

 The Board of Trustees governs the Woodford House day school and is made up of five elected parent representatives, up to four Proprietors’ representatives, a member of staff, a student representative and the Principal.

-For further information, please contact the Toni Goodlass, Board Chair.
+For further information, please contact the Cyn Smith, Presiding Member.